aseveritt/scBAMpler/README.md

 ### 4. Recreate BAM from stored text file.
-It is unlikely users will want to store the subset bams in long-terms storage.
-One option is to store the .txt files only long term and recreate the downsampled bam files directly if needed again in the future.
+It is unlikely you will want to store the subset bams in long-terms storage.
+One option is to store the .txt files only and recreate the downsampled bam files directly if needed again in the future.
 ```
 $ scBAMpler generateBAM \
     --input_bam test_data/HEPG2_subset.bam \